 Treatment for Sensory Processing Disorder helps parents and others who live and work with sensational children to understand that Sensory Processing Disorder is real, even though it is "hidden."
 With this assurance, they become better advocates for their child at school and within the community.

 For detailed information about treatment for Sensory Processing Disorder, click here.
+Treatment is offered through the STAR Center, colocated with the SPD Foundation.

 To see more information about SPD, click the links below: